beebe-gabrielle/City-Market-Co-Data-Cleaning-and-Exploratory-Analysis/README.md

 ## Key Insights

 **Unit growth is outpacing value growth**
 Units Sold (+5.3% YoY) increased meaningfully, while Average Order Value (+0.4%) remained nearly flat.
-Growth is being driven by volume, not higher-value transactions.

 **Profit per order is improving, but modestly** Average Profit per Order rose 1.8% YoY, indicating slight margin gain though not at the same pace as unit growth, suggesting the business is scaling volume faster than it is scailing value.

-**High-margin subcategories are not always top profit drivers** Some of the highest margin categories (e.g. Phones 35.2%, Outdoor 32.2%) are strong contributors, but others with high margins (e.g. Decor 36%, Furniture 33.5%) fall into low total profit suggesting low sales volume is limiting impact.
+**High-margin subcategories are not always top profit drivers** Some of the highest margin categories (Phones 35.2%, Outdoor 32.2%) are strong contributors, but others with high margins (e.g. Decor 36%, Furniture 33.5%) fall into low total profit suggesting low sales volume is limiting impact.

 **Low-margin categories are dragging overall profitability** subcategories like Accessories (15.4%) and Games (9.8%) generate weak margins and contribute to the bottom tier of profit performance, making them clear targets for pricing or cost optimization.